EndiUN/pts24-java/src/task/classes.md

 ### RewardMenu class

-Represents the choices available in All Players Take A Reward imediate civilisation card effect.
+Represents the choices available in All Players Take A Reward immediate civilisation card effect.

 *Unit tests:* Yes.